 .
 I'd scale back and try to get some fun (back?) into your running.
 A run/walk approach

 Try to run at a level where you are still able to have a conversation.
 If that's a gentle shuffle, then so be it, but keep it easy on the body.

 If possible I'd also go outside instead of running on the treadmill.
 It might be better to just run with the ability to slow down naturally, rather than having the treadmill dictate your pace.

 As for why you are experiencing more difficulties now than before, I am wondering if it has to do with some kind of deficiency, e.g. iron deficiency or not well-functioning thyroid.

 Some blood and urine tests may be able to provide you with answers.
-I'd also advise you to check out the following information about lack of energy
+That’s definitely a good first port of call.